 The 2015 update to the Virginia building code, known as the Uniform Statewide Building Code (USBC) went into effect on September 4, 2019.
 See below for more details on the USBC regulatory process.

 On December 16, 2019, the Department of Housing and Community Development (DHCD) Board voted to approve the draft 2018 USBC, which includes blower door testing for all new construction.
 The draft USBC will be reviewed by the Governor before being published in the Virginia Register, which will kick off a 30-day public comment period.
 The public comment period was extended to June 26, 2020.
 The new deadline for submitting proposals in cdpVA for the 2018 code change cycle was July 3, 2020.
+The Board will be voting on the 2018 USBC on October 19, 2020.

 View VAEEC’s comments on the draft 2020 USBC.